-The group project consists of a realistic engineering business case scenario, where students make decisions in relation to the main responsibilities that they will be exposed to as a manager of engineering projects and business streams.
-Decisions include product mix, manufacturing infrastructure, capital expenditure, operational improvements, human resources and training, health, safety and environmental policies.
+Deadline for absolute fail: 5 minutes after the due time of 5pm in that week expenditure, operational improvements, human resources and training, health, safety and environmental policies.
 Teams compete against a limited number of other teams in a set of "worlds" that realistically mimic competitive behaviour amongst competing companies.
 Teams are assessed on financial performance but also, and importantly on customer satisfaction, staff morale, health and safety as well as sustainability.
 This is a group project, as it reflects common practice in industry.